 - 5 g Ghee

 - Start by soaking the rice in water and taking the peas out of the freezer.

-- In a medium-size pot melt, the ghee adds in the peas and the sugar and saute for around 5 minutes
+- In a medium-sized pot melt, the ghee add in the peas and the sugar and saute for around 5 minutes

 - Boil the water and add it on top, boil the peas in the water for another 5 minutes.

 - Strain the rice and add it on top of the peas and water.
 Add in the salt and cover.